mil-amirian/api-hackathon/README.md

 # API Hackathon

-A hackathon project created utilizing the data from two public APIs - namely programmer jokes and superheroes.
+A hackathon project created utilizing the data from two public APIs - namely; programmer jokes and superheroes.

 ## Live Site